 What is a Push Notification?

-Push notifications are messages which can be sent directly to a user’s mobile device, and which appears on screen, or in the top section of a mobile device.
+Push notifications are messages that can be sent directly to a user’s mobile device.
+They can appear on a lock screen or in the top section of a mobile device.
+An app publisher can only send a push notification if the user has their app installed.

-A push notification can only be sent by an app publisher if you have their app installed on your phone, but if you have installed the app and have enabled push notifications, they can be sent by the app publisher at any time.
-They can be sent without the app requiring the user’s contact information.
-However, the app must first ask the user for permission first in order to send them.
+If you have installed the app and have enabled push notifications, they can be sent by the app publisher at any time.
+Push notifications can be sent without the app requiring the user’s contact information (note that the app must first ask the user for permission in order to send push notifications).

-Today’s push notifications are a lot smarter than they were when Apple first rolled them out in iOS 3.0.
-In their most recent version, a push notification can play a personalized notification tone, send you a short message or put a numbered badge over the app’s icon, or enable you to complete an action without ever having to open the app.
-Each OS has their own type of push notification service, including Apple’s iOS, Android, Windows, BlackBerry, and Fire OS.
+Push notifications are a lot smarter than when Apple first rolled them out in iOS 3.0.
+In their most recent version, a push notification can play a personalized notification tone, send users a short message, put a numbered badge over the app’s icon or enable you to complete an action without ever having to open the app.
+Each OS has its own type of push notification service, including Apple’s iOS, Android, Windows, BlackBerry, and Fire OS.

 Push notifications are very effective at helping users stay engaged with an app or re-engaging with an app they haven’t opened in a while.
 This is particularly useful because re-engaged users have significantly higher in-app conversion rates and lower acquisition costs than new users.
 Because you can receive pushes while you’re browsing in-app or even when your device is locked, this makes them a great way to convey messages of urgency, such as breaking news, current traffic conditions, or limited-time offers.

-- Use the language of a call to action (or CTA) to encourage the user’s next step.
+Use the language of a call to action (CTA) to encourage the user’s next step.